Seahawks reportedly agree to trade Russell Wilson to Broncos

 That Carroll turns 71 in September had led to the idea that the team would keep Wilson for one more season and keep the team largely together in 2021 and try to get back to the playoffs.

-But indications are that the Seahawks could now be active in attempting to go after other quarterbacks who may be available, which could include the likes of Carson Wentz of Indinapolis.
+But indications are that the Seahawks could now be active in attempting to go after other quarterbacks who may be available, which could include the likes of Carson Wentz of Indianapolis, Jimmy Garoppolo of the 49ers and possibly Deshaun Watson of Houston, among others.

 Seattle will save $11 million against the cap with the trade of Wilson but will still take on a $26 million dead cap hit.